tspnetwork/tspdocs/content/docs/protocol/tsp-cli/configuration.md

 ## Client Configuration

-We can view the default client config setting by using `evmosd config` command:
+We can view the default client config setting by using `tspd config` command:

 ```
-evmosd config{ "chain-id": "", "keyring-backend": "os", "output": "text", "node": "tcp://localhost:26657", "broadcast-mode": "sync"}
+tspd config{ "chain-id": "", "keyring-backend": "os", "output": "text", "node": "tcp://localhost:26657", "broadcast-mode": "sync"}
 ```

 We